Boston (album): Recording and production

-Boston was recorded primarily at Scholz's own Foxglove Studios in Watertown in "an elaborate end run around the CBS brain trust."
-Epic wanted a studio version that sounded identical to the demo tape, and Scholz decided he could not work in a production studio, having adapted to home recording for several years, stating "I work[ed] alone, and that was it."
+Boston was recorded primarily at Scholz's Foxglove Studios in Watertown in "an elaborate end run around the CBS brain trust."
+Epic wanted a studio version that sounded identical to the demo tape, and Scholz decided he could not work in a production studio, having adapted to home recording for several years, stating, "I work[ed] alone, and that was it."

-Scholz took a leave of absence from Polaroid, and was gone for several months to record the band's album.
+Scholz took a leave of absence from Polaroid and was gone for several months to record the band's album.
 "I would wake up every day and go downstairs and start playing," he recalled.
-Scholz grew annoyed reproducing the parts, being forced to use the same equipment used on the demo.
+Scholz grew annoyed reproducing the parts and being forced to use the same equipment on the demo.

 The basement, located in a lower-middle-class neighborhood on School Street, was described by Scholz as a "tiny little space next to the furnace in this hideous pine-paneled basement of my apartment house, and it flooded from time to time with God knows what."

 There was a Hammond organ and a Leslie speaker stuffed in the corner of the room alongside the drums; whenever it was time to record the organ parts, they would tear the drums down and pull out the Leslie.

-Boylan felt that while Scholz's guitars "sounded amazing," Scholz did not understand how to properly record acoustic instruments, and flew in engineer Paul Grupp to instruct him on microphone technique.
+Boylan felt that while Scholz's guitars "sounded amazing," Scholz did not understand how to record acoustic instruments correctly and flew in engineer Paul Grupp to instruct him on microphone technique.

-Boylan's own hands-on involvement would center on recording the vocals and mixing, and he took the rest of the band out to the West Coast, where they recorded "Let Me Take You Home Tonight".
+Boylan's hands-on involvement would center on recording the vocals and mixing, and he took the rest of the band out to the West Coast, where they recorded "Let Me Take You Home Tonight".
 "It was a decoy," recalled Scholz, who recorded the bulk back home in Watertown without CBS's knowledge.
 While Boylan arranged for Delp to have a custom-made Taylor acoustic guitar for thousands of dollars charged to the album budget, Scholz recorded such tracks as "More Than a Feeling" in his basement with a $100 Yamaha acoustic guitar.